-For all quotations, the lowest price estimate shall serve as the primary criterion for selection.
-If the selected proposers did not offer the lowest price, justification must be incorporated into the memorandum to file documenting the criteria for selection and the relevance of the criteria to the need and benefit.
+For all quotations, the lowest price, most responsive and responsible estimate shall serve as the primary criterion for selection.
+If the selected proposers did not offer the lowest price, justification must be incorporated into the memorandum to file and/or Workforce Development Board Report documenting the criteria for selection and the relevance of the criteria to the need and benefit.